XxAcielxX/arch-plasma-install/README.md

 - Your computer will then prompt you to select a bootable device
 - Select the bootable USB stick and your computer should play the Super Mario Bros. (please don't sue me nintendo) coin sound and show a range of options
 - Select "Arch Linux Install medium" and wait to be booted into the ArchISO

+If your computer doesn't recognise the USB stick or throws an error when trying to boot into it, you likely has Secure Boot on.
+Go into your BIOS settings and disable Secure Boot.

 ## Connect to the internet <a name="connect-to-the-internet"></a>
 Firstly, use the command: